Billionaire Profile

 Early Life and Education

-Daniel Lubetzky was born in Mexico City, Mexico, in 1968.
-His parents were Holocaust survivors, instilling in him a strong sense of social responsibility.
-He moved to the United States as a teenager and attended Trinity University in San Antonio, Texas, where he earned a Bachelor of Arts degree in economics and international relations.
-He then earned a Juris Doctor degree from Stanford Law School in 1993.
-During his time at Trinity, he ran a successful business selling watches to fellow students, showcasing his early entrepreneurial spirit.
+Daniel Lubetzky was born in Mexico City in 1968 to Jewish parents who were Holocaust survivors.
+His upbringing instilled in him a strong sense of social responsibility and a commitment to building bridges between people.
+At age 16, he moved with his family to the United States.
+Lubetzky earned a Bachelor of Arts degree in economics and international relations from Trinity University in 1990, graduating magna cum laude.
+He then pursued a Juris Doctor degree from Stanford Law School in 1993.

 Rise to Success